Compensation & Benefits

 Accrual is based on years of continuous, full-time service at a rate of 8 hours (1 day) per month for the first 5 years of service, 10 hours per month from 6-10 years of service, 12 hours per month from 11-15 years of service, 14 hours per month from 16-20 years of service, and 16 hours (2 days) per month after 20 years of service.

-Once you have completed 15 years of service, you will begin receiving longevity pay at an hourly rate.
-Confidential employees receive their longevity pay in the form of a single payment each December after completing 15 years of service.
+Once an employee has completed 15 years of service, in a postition covered by a collective bargaining agreement (CBA); he/she will begin receiving longevity pay at an hourly rate.
+Confidential employees (not covered by CBA) receive their longevity pay in the form of a single payment each December after completing 15 years of service.

 Accrual is at the rate of 8 hours (1 day) per month regardless of years of service.

 State Employees are provided with 12 paid holidays per year.

 Employees who are not eligible for overtime are provided with 2 personal days per year.
 Certain other classifications receive personal leave days as designated in the applicable collective bargaining agreement.
 Confidential employees receive 3 personal leave days per year.